Have you ever worked out in the morning and felt like you had less energy later in the day?

 If it’s not possible to get at least seven hours of quality sleep before a morning workout, you are probably better off putting sleep first and working out later in the day.
 A number of the leaders that I interviewed for Work Stronger told me that they prioritize sleep over exercise- even though exercise is important to them as well.
 One example is Dr. Josh Riff, CEO at Onduo, a joint venture launched in fall 2016 between Sanofi and Verily Life Sciences (formerly Google Life Sciences).

 In his free time, Josh has competed in ultra-marathons, cross country skiing marathons, and other extreme endurance challenges.
-Clearly, Josh believes in living an active lifestyle.
+Clearly, Josh leads an active lifestyle.
 However, he also believes that adequate sleep is even more important.
 “As I’ve gotten older and wiser, I’m willing to skip a workout occasionally in order to get more sleep,” he says.
 “I know it will help me at work the next day and help me be stronger when I do exercise again.”

 Reason #2: You worked out too hard and/or for too long.